ted-jung/clickhouse/tip/how to create RMT.md

 ```

-create database and check
+Create Database and see
 ```
 CREATE DATABASE my_db ON CLUSTER cluster1;

 SHOW databases;
 ```

-create table and distributed table
+Create a table on top of cluster and create a distributed table

 ```
 CREATE TABLE my_db.my_table ON CLUSTER cluster1